diogobenica/dotfiles/README.md

 It works on my MacBook and there is some things specially for Macs, so be careful when copying to your own dotfile.

 - Installs many apps via brew and cask (see setup/brew)
-- Install ruby via rvm
+- Install Ruby via RVM
 - Configuration for Homebrew, iTerm2, RVM and Spectacle.
 - Copy the ColorPicker and blueutil app.
+- Choose RVM gemset with same directory name on every directory change
+- Set Git aliases
+- Set bash aliases

 The auto installer backups all your dotfiles in user directory (~/) into a folder called "dotfiles_old"